michael-christen/try-it-out-tuesday/content/blog/2019-01-29-chili-palace.md

 The Moth itself was a neat collection of stories from people with various backgrounds.
-The theme was "Backwards" and everyone shared stories, ranging from dealing with death to learning how to drive at an age most would consider to young.
+The theme was "Backwards" and everyone shared stories, ranging from dealing with death to learning how to drive at an age most would consider too young.
 Overall, another great Try it Out Tuesday!

 ![Moth Speakers](./pics/moth.jpg)